freqtrade/freqtrade/docs/plotting.md

 ![plot-profit](assets/plot-profit.png)

-Plot profit shows an interactive graph with three plots:
+The `freqtrade plot-profit` subcommand shows an interactive graph with three plots:

 1) Average closing price for all pairs
 2) The summarized profit made by backtesting.